Chapter 8: React Implementation with Hooks

 - Error Handling: Errors are captured in the ViewModel's

-error$observable - Loading States: The ViewModel's
+error$signal - Loading States: The ViewModel's

-isLoading$observable tracks command execution
+isLoading$signal tracks command execution

 The View layer is just wiring—it captures user input and calls commands.
 All the complexity lives in the ViewModel.